steinbring/jws.dev/Resources.md

 - [Duet](https://www.duetdisplay.com/) -- How I use my iPad as a second monitor for work (Yes, I know that [Sidecar](https://support.apple.com/en-us/HT210380) exists)
 - [iTerm2](https://iterm2.com/) -- A really good upgrade from the native macOS terminal
 - [CSV to JSON / JSON to CSV Converter](https://apps.apple.com/ma/app/csv-json-two-way-converter/id1608602049) -- Worth the $4 if you need to convert a large JSON file to CSV
+- [Ollama](https://ollama.ai/) -- A good way of running LLMs locally on your mac
+- [Noiselith](https://noiselith.com/) -- A good way of running Stable Diffusion XL locally on your mac

 ### Hardware